 Agriturismo farmhouse restaurants

-The menu is set and usually consists of a platter of cheese, cured meats, zeppole and vegetables, followed by a pasta dish and meat course with plenty of wine.
+It is a fixed menu and usually consists of a platter of cheese, cured meats, zeppole and vegetables, followed by a pasta dish and meat course with plenty of wine.
 At the end of the meal dessert, coffee and liqueurs.
 You can read more about Agriturismo restaurants in one of my earlier blog posts.